How Do Worms Reproduce - Everything to Know About the Prolific Red Wiggler Breeding Process (with Photos!)

 How Do Worms Reproduce - The Short Answer

-It takes two to tango - most worm species like red wigglers and compost worms require a partner to breed and reproduce.
+It takes two to tango - most worm species like red wigglers and European Nightcrawlers require a partner to breed and reproduce.

 Earthworms start the reproduction process by laying upside down next to one another and joining their head areas in a tight embrace.

 - Each worm secretes sperm into tiny storage sacs of their partner.